 Remote Recruiting, also known as virtual recruiting, is the act of advertising the job, interviewing applicants, and onboarding them as employees without any physical interaction.
 In other words, the entire hiring process takes place virtually, using digital tools.
 Unlike the traditional form of recruitment that limits hiring to a particular city, remote hiring is used to hire workers globally.

 Let’s take an example to illustrate remote recruiting.

 A startup in Toronto is looking to hire a digital marketing expert to remote work.
 Using Remote recruiting, the recruiters can look beyond Toronto.
-Recruiters can expand their talent pool by sourcing best applicants irrespective of their location.
-They could come from Germany, Poland or even Thailand.
+Recruiters can expand their talent pool by sourcing the best applicants irrespective of their location.
+They could come from Germany, Poland, or even Thailand.

 The startup screens skills using a pre-employment testing.
 Thereafter, interviews the applicants via Video conference.
 Lastly, share offer letters that can be digitally signed.

 On the other side, the professionals hired in this manner typically work remotely.
 In the U.S., 4.7 million employees (3.4% of the workforce) work from home at least half the week.

 The remote hiring process starts with writing an interactive job description that can attract ideal candidates.
 The applicants are given an email address to share their cover letters and resumes.
 Then, the recruiters can call applicants for virtual screening where they can conduct telephonic or video discussions with the candidates.
 With the help of time-bound or screen-sharing methods, applicants can be tested easily.